 We Still Accept Most Health Insurance

 A growing number of psychiatrists are moving to cash only and have stopped taking health insurance.
 And we understand why.
 Patients must remember that insurance companies are for-profit entities.
 As such, they naturally have a bias towards profit.
-That can only come by spending as little of your premium as possible, restricting subscribers to those least likely to utilize healthcare (hence the exclusion of many individuals with pre-existing conditions), and keeping physician fees as low as possible (they have been all-too successful in this regard).
+That can only come by spending as little of your premium as possible, restricting subscribers to those least likely to utilize healthcare, and keeping physician fees as low as possible (they have been all-too successful in this regard).
 This has only worsened in the era of the Affordable Care Act, in which higher premiums, deductibles, and copays are the rule.

 To remain a viable practice, psychiatrists that continue to accept health insurance must compensate for low fees by charging for ancillary services (disability forms, letters, prior authorizations, Late Cancellations and No Shows, for example).
 And we are no exception.
 We also dismiss patients who repeatedly violate practice policies, because we simply can't afford to keep such patients in our practice.